vjyrakesh/springbootdemo/README.md

 #### AOP
 - Use AOP for cross cutting concerns e.g. execution time.
 - Create an annotation to control which methods are intercepted by the aspect.

+#### Misc
+- To access headers in the controller: https://www.baeldung.com/spring-rest-http-headers